Skip to Content

 ANDAZ MAUI AT WAILEA RESORT

-This looks like an incredible resort with gorgeous views.
-And they have a restaurant featuring the famous Chef Morimoto.
+This looks like an incredible resort with gorgeous views and a restaurant featuring the famous Chef Morimoto.

-They also have fabulous cultural activities like coconut leaf weaving, coconut husking, hula lessons, ukulele lessons, and an outrigger canoe experience.
+They also offer fabulous cultural activities, such as coconut leaf weaving, coconut husking, hula lessons, ukulele lessons, and an outrigger canoe experience.

-They have an on-site luau that features a farm-to-table menu and an eco-friendly spa.
+If you’re interested in a luau, they have one on-site that features a farm-to-table menu and an eco-friendly spa.

 It’s also a pet-friendly hotel if you’re considering bringing one with you.